rithvikp1998/piTorrent/README.md

 # piTorrent
-A simple BitTorrent client written in Python
+A simple BitTorrent client written in Python.
+The 'pi' in the name stands for the greek alphabet pi and is not a typo.
+The name is piTorrent and not pyTorrent.

 ## Prerequisites